-- Precipitation between March 25 and April 21, 2014 was in the form of snow rather than rain; therefore, no surface water quality sampling was undertaken. - Once thawing begins and water is again encountered, it will be tested and hauled away for disposal or pumped into the borrow pit adjacent to the 9-21 water body.
+- Precipitation between April 22 and May 19, 2014 occurred as rain and snow.
+Rainfall amounts were less than 20 mm on any given day so no surface water quality sampling was undertaken. - The fissure containment structures and drilling pads act as effective barriers to potential contact with surface water. - If water is again encountered, it will be tested and hauled away for disposal or pumped into the borrow pit adjacent to the 9-21 water body.